 4. Consider a Degree in Dance

 Often, the closest dancers get to a degree in Nigerian Universities is Theatre Arts and Film Studies, but if you can afford it, there are universities abroad that offer degrees in Dance.
-However, there are now a number of Dance Schools across the country, with some even specializing in dance scholarships.
+However, there are now a number of across the country, with some even specializing in dance scholarships.

 A degree in dance sets you apart from the competition and chances are that you will find at least one program that can challenge your dancing pursuits.